matijakolaric-com/django-music-publisher/docs/installation.rst

   -- https://www.heroku.com/what

-Django-Music-Publisher can simply be deployed to a Free dyno (container) on Heroku with a free database with up to 10.000 rows.
+Django-Music-Publisher can simply be deployed to a *Free dyno* on Heroku with a free *Dev* database with up to 10.000 rows.
 Depending on complexity of your metadata, this is enough for up to 1.000 musical works.

 .. note::
+    With *Hobby Basic* database ($9 per month), the database limit raises to 10.000.000 rows, which should be more than enough for any user od DMP.
     See `Heroku prices <https://www.heroku.com/pricing>`_ for more information.

 You will have to sign up with Heroku at https://signup.heroku.com/ and verify your e-mail,